 "In a lot of ways, we're taking what a map is and turning it upside down," Jack Brody, a product designer at Snap, told Refinery29.
 "This map isn't about where am I, it's about where are my friends and what are they up to?
 It's not about figuring out how to get to your destination, but about discovering where you want to go."

 When you open the updated app, you'll be walked through a series of onboarding steps which will show you how to get to Snap Map: From the main camera screen, simply pinch your fingers together, then the app will ask you to choose from among three visibility options.
 If you don't want your location to show up on screen, you can go into Ghost Mode.
 If you only want your location to be visible to select friends, choose those users.
 If you don't care which of your friends see you, you can select all.

 The Snap Map itself looks like a more playful, Disney-fied version of Google Maps.
 It's populated with your friends' Bitmoji (if someone doesn't have a Bitmoji, an outline of a person will appear instead) showing where they are at any given time if they have the Snapchat app open.
-The app only updates a user's location on Snap Map when they open it.
+The app only updates a user's location and timestamp on Snap Map when they open it.

 While it's fun to see where friends are IRL, that information isn't as meaningful without a bit of context.
 The genius of the Map — in addition to showing you where your friends are — is that it also shows you where Snaps submitted to the collaborative "Our Story" are coming from.
 The more Snaps there are coming from one region, the more likely there's a special event, such as a big concert, or, a newsworthy moment occurring.